GSA/search.digitalgov.gov/_posts/2014-03-05-third-party.md

 ## Digital Analytics Program Tip

-Does your federal agency participate in the [Digital Analytics Program](http://www.howto.gov/web-content/digital-metrics/digital-analytics-program) (DAP)?
+Does your federal agency participate in the [Digital Analytics Program](https://www.digitalgov.gov/services/dap/) (DAP)?
+You don't need to do anything.
+We're already fully integrated with DAP.

-You don't need to upload the full DAP Google Analytics code.
-You can simply say something like, "Add DAP code."

 ## ForeSee Tip

 Coordinate with your ForeSee representative and DigitalGov Search to implement your customer satisfaction survey on your results page.
 The four general steps follow.

-1. Email us at <search@support.digitalgov.gov> to <a href="/manual/cname.html">set up a CNAME</a> for search.{yourdomain}.gov.
+1. Email us at <search@support.digitalgov.gov> to <a href="/manual/cname.html">set up a CNAME</a> for search.youragency.gov.

-2. Update the files path in your Foresee code to use an absolute path instead of a relative path.
+1. Update the files path in your Foresee code to use an absolute path instead of a relative path.

-    Find => 'files': '/fsrscripts/',
+    **Find =>** 'files': '/fsrscripts/',

+    **and replace it with =>** 'files': '//www.youragency.gov/fsrscripts/',

-    and replace it with => 'files': '//{yourdomain}/fsrscripts/',
+    *(Or, find => 'files': '/foresee/', and replace it with => 'files': '//www.youragency/foresee/',)*

     in the following five files.

     * foresee-trigger.js